 Outcome maps in OutNav

 In OutNav you can hold one or more outcome maps to reflect your organisation and activities’ contribution to outcomes.
-An OutNav subscription is based on the number of outcome maps held.

 Each outcome map can be thought of as a project, and has its own project overview page holding the background and context of your work; the latest activity on the project in OutNav; and direct links to the files, resources and OutNav reports associated with the project.